APPLICATION DEADLINE: OCTOBER 6, 2023

 Criteria for eligible projects and activities

-Consistent with the authority granted in state statute, Flood Control District Resolution 2008-10.2 established the criteria for eligible projects and activities under the Sub-Regional Opportunity Fund.
+Consistent with the authority granted in state statute, chapter 86.15 RCW, Flood Control District Resolution 2008-10.2 established the criteria for eligible projects and activities under the Subregional Opportunity Fund.

-- The authority to spend Flood District funds for flood control and stormwater control is provided in RCW 86.15.110 and RCW 86.15.035 adds the watershed management category, which is linked to RCW 39.34.190.
+• The authority to spend Flood District funds for flood control and stormwater control is provided in Chapters 86.15.110 RCW.
+Chapter 86.15.035 RCW adds the watershed management category, which is linked to Chapter 39.34.190 RCW.

 An explanation of each of the eligible categories follows:

-- Flood control improvements may be extended, enlarged, acquired or constructed, provided a comprehensive plan of development for flood control has been developed and the improvement contributes to the objectives of that plan and the plan has been submitted to and approved by the Washington State Department of Ecology.
-See RCW 86.15.110 (1) and (2).
+1. Flood control improvements may be extended, enlarged, acquired, or constructed, provided a comprehensive plan of development for flood control has been developed and the improvement contributes to the objectives of that plan and the plan has been submitted to and approved by the Washington State Department of Ecology.
+See Chapter 86.15.110 (1) and (2) RCW.

-- Stormwater control improvements may be extended, enlarged, acquired or constructed, provided a comprehensive plan for stormwater control has been prepared for the area and the improvement is consistent with the stormwater plan.
-See RCW 86.15.110 (1) and (2).
+2. Stormwater control improvements may be extended, enlarged, acquired or constructed, provided a comprehensive plan for stormwater control has been prepared for the area and the improvement is consistent with the stormwater plan.
+See Chapter 86.15.110 (1) and (2) RCW.

-- Watershed management projects identified in watershed management partnerships or other intergovernmental agreements for the purposes of water supply, water quality, and water resource and habitat protection and management.
-See RCW 86.15.035*.
+3. Watershed management projects identified in watershed management partnerships or other intergovernmental agreements for the purposes of water supply, water quality, and water resource and habitat protection and management.
+See Chapter 86.15.035 RCW*.
 The Board of Supervisors has directed that projects in this category that consist of salmon habitat protection projects must demonstrate a link to flooding or stormwater projects.
-This third category ties into RCW 39.34.190 – .200, and under these statutory provisions, up to 10 percent of District revenues (the equivalent of the amount of the Opportunity Fund) may be used for the implementation of watershed management plans, including, but not limited to, the following:
+This third category ties into Chapter 39.34.190 – .200 RCW, and under these statutory provisions, up to 10 percent of District revenues (the equivalent of the amount of the Opportunity Fund) may be used for the implementation of watershed management plans, including, but not limited to, the following: